550 Madison Avenue: Redevelopment

-Olayan redevelopment

 Following a declining real estate market in the 2010s, Chetrit abandoned its condominium conversion plan.
-Chetrit sold the building to Olayan Group in April 2016 for $1.4 billion, relinquishing the "Sony Tower" name.
-Olayan and Chelsfield announced plans to rebrand 550 Madison Avenue and reconfigure the existing space, which was then empty besides Allaham's pizzeria.
+Chetrit sold the building to The Olayan Group in April 2016 for $1.4 billion, relinquishing the "Sony Tower" name.
+The Olayan Group and Chelsfield announced plans to rebrand 550 Madison Avenue and reconfigure the existing space, which was then empty besides Allaham's pizzeria.
 A group of banks including ING Group, Bank of East Asia, Crédit Agricole, Société Générale, and Natixis provided $570 million in financing to facilitate the redevelopment.
 The pizzeria closed in September 2017.

-In late October 2017, the Olayan Group announced plans to renovate the building with designs by Snøhetta.
+In late October 2017, The Olayan Group announced plans to renovate the building with designs by Snøhetta, with AAI Architects, P.C. as architect of record.
 The firm planned to add a glass curtain wall along the base on Madison Avenue, as well as demolish the arcade and annex on the western end of the site, replacing it with a garden.
-The renovation was anticipated to cost $300 million and raise rents at the building to between $115 and $210 per square foot, some of the highest office rents in New York City.
+The renovation, anticipated to cost $300 million, would allow the building's owner to raise rents to between 115 and 210 $/ft2, which would be among the city's highest office rent rates.
 Several architecture critics, architects, and artists voiced their opposition to the plans, and a November protest and petition drew media coverage.
 Shortly afterward, the LPC voted to calendar the building for consideration as a landmark.
-Though there were efforts to preserve the significant interiors, demolition of the building's original ground floor lobby began in January 2018.
-The LPC determined that the lobby was not eligible for interior landmark status because its design had changed significantly when Spirit of Communication was removed and the arcades were enclosed.
-By that February, the original lobby had been demolished.
+Though there were efforts to preserve the interiors, demolition of the building's original ground floor lobby began in January 2018.
+The LPC determined that the lobby's design had changed significantly when Spirit of Communication was removed and the arcades were enclosed, making the space ineligible for interior landmark status.
+By February, the original lobby had been demolished.

-On July 31, 2018, the LPC voted unanimously to designate the exterior as a New York City landmark.
+On July 31, 2018, the LPC voted unanimously to designate the exterior as a New York City landmark; the commission stated that the building was among the "most important postmodernist buildings" worldwide.
 Filmmaker and cultural heritage activist Nathan Eddy, who petitioned to preserve the original status, described the designation as "an astonishing and marvelous victory".
-As a result of the landmark status, the plans for the lobbies were modified so that the western end of the ground-floor lobby faced the atrium, and Rockburne's frescoes were to be mounted on the sky lobby.
-These new plans were approved by the LPC in February 2019.
-The original plan to demolish the annex and atrium was also modified.
-In Snøhetta's updated plan, the atrium would be planted with greenery and connected to 717 Fifth Avenue, and the atrium's roof and the annex would be replaced.
+After the landmark designation, plans for the lobbies were modified so the western end of the ground-floor lobby faced the atrium, and Rockburne's frescoes were to be mounted on the sky lobby.
+The LPC approved the updated plans in February 2019.
+The original plan to demolish the annex and atrium was also scrapped.
+In Snøhetta's updated plan, the atrium was to be planted with greenery and connected to 717 Fifth Avenue, and the atrium's roof and the annex were to be replaced.
 The New York City Planning Commission approved the modified design for the plaza in January 2020.
-Olayan executive Erik Horvat said the renovation would help 550 Madison "compete against Hudson Yards, One Vanderbilt and the best buildings in the city".
+The Olayan Group's Head of Real Estate Erik Horvat said the renovation would help 550 Madison "compete against Hudson Yards, One Vanderbilt and the best buildings in the city".